top of page

 Yes, sleep matters.
 But if you’re still wiped out despite enough rest, the issue isn’t just about how many hours you’re clocking — it’s about how your body is actually repairing overnight, and what’s draining you during the day.

 Fatigue is an energy problem.
-And real energy isn’t just about sleep — it’s created in your cells, fine-tuned by your hormones, fuelled by your gut, and shaped by your brain.
+And real energy isn’t just about sleep, it’s created in your cells, fine-tuned by your hormones, fuelled by your gut, and shaped by your brain.

 Most people think they just need to push harder or get more sleep.
 But true fatigue is usually a systems issue.
 It’s about imbalance, not effort or willpower.

-1. Your blood sugar might be crashing
+1. Could blood sugar swings be draining your energy?

-One of the most overlooked — and most common — energy disruptors is blood sugar instability.
+One of the most overlooked, and most common, energy disruptors is blood sugar instability.

 You don’t need to have diabetes for this to matter.
 If your glucose is spiking and crashing throughout the day, your energy will do the same.